 Best Known For

-Tom Brokaw was the longtime anchor of the NBC Nightly News from 1982-2004.
+Tom Brokaw served as anchor of NBC Nightly News from 1982 to 2004.
 During his career, he covered Watergate, the fall of the Berlin Wall and 9/11.

 Tom Brokaw - On MLK's Legacy (1:49)